countif/enas_nni/README.md

 >>  source ~/.bashrc

 >2.
 Modify the codedir:
->>  Rnn arch search:
+>>  Rnn architecture search(ptb_search):
 >>>    Modify the codeDir at ~/nni/examples/trials/enas/ptb_config.yml.

->>  Cnn arch search:
+>>  Cnn architecture search(cifar10_search):
 >>>   macro search:  Modify the codeDir at  ~/nni/examples/trials/enas/cifar10_macro_config.yml.
 >>>   micro search:   Modify the codeDir at ~/nni/examples/trials/enas/cifar10_micro_config.yml.

 >3.
 Download the dataset:

->> rnn arch search:    the dataset are at enas_nni/nni/examples/trials/enas/data/ptb
+>> rnn architecture search(ptb_search):    the dataset are at enas_nni/nni/examples/trials/enas/data/ptb

->>  cnn arch search:  You need to download the cifar10 data at https://www.cs.toronto.edu/~kriz/cifar.html (python version).
+>>  cnn architecture search:  You need to download the cifar10 data at https://www.cs.toronto.edu/~kriz/cifar.html (python version).
 And put data at  enas_nni/nni/examples/trials/enas/data and rename the cifar-10-batches-py as cifar10 .
-Or you could run the script/download.sh and put the cifar10 data at enas_nni/nni/examples/trials/enas/data.
+Or you could just run the script/download.sh at script folder.

 >4.
 Start run
+>>  ptb_search:
+>>    nnictl create --config ~/nni/examples/trials/enas/ptb_config.yml

 >>  micro_search:
 >>    nnictl create --config ~/nni/examples/trials/enas/cifar10_micro_config.yml

->>  ptb_search:
->>    nnictl create --config ~/nni/examples/trials/enas/ptb_config.yml

 >>  macro_search:
 >>    nnictl create --config ~/nni/examples/trials/enas/cifar10_macro_config.yml

+>5 Future work:
+>>We have one controller running on nni tuner and we could run multiple trials to update the controller.
+But we do not share the weight of each trial.
+Next step we will support that.